How to Become an Illinois School Counselor

 Step Two:

 Don’t be afraid to get out there and test the waters.
-Learn what it’s like to work with student age individuals in the classroom setting and beyond.
+Learn what it’s like to work with student-aged individuals in the classroom setting and beyond.

 Secondly, remember to take the next step in your own education.
-In order to be eligible for an Illinois school counselor certification, you will need to have a Master’s degree.
-So start earning your Associate’s or Bachelor’s degree as soon as possible.
+To be eligible for an Illinois school counselor certification, you will need to have a master’s degree, so start earning your associate’s or bachelor’s degree as soon as possible.

 Back to the top